danilobarion1986/danilobarion1986.github.io/_posts/2019-05-31-ruby-pills-enums-options.markdown

 ## Ruby Enums

-Ruby does not have native support to `enum` (as a core module/class or keyword).
+Ruby does not have native support for `enum` (as a core module/class or keyword).
 Many coming from other programming languages may miss this feature (myself included, as I came from C#).

-It doesn't want to say that you cannot represent an enum with Ruby in many ways (like we all like!)
+Maybe: This does not mean that you cannot represent the enum type in Ruby.
+There are many ways (like we all like!).

 In this Ruby Pill, I'll cover 3 ways to define enum's in your Ruby code!

-## 1º - A Simple Module
+## 1st - A Simple Module

 Take a look at this module and an example of its use: